 It is important to note that the primary plan is always considered as the first payer, regardless of the specifics written in its clauses.
 This means that any plan that does not include the COB provisional clause may not incorporate the benefits offered by a claimant's other plan into their considerations when assessing what benefits are due.

-The payments that are delivered to the patient by their combined insurance plans does not exceed 100 percent of the charges for necessary covered services.
+The payments that are delivered to the patient by their combined insurance plans do not exceed 100 percent of the charges for necessary covered services.
 The benefits are usually coordinated between all of the plans held by the patient.

 If a family is making a claim, each individual and their COB will be assessed separately, as there is a possibility that the order of plans and benefits may differ between each member.

-There may be some differences to the "order of benefit determination" as laid out here if the claimant's policy is held with Medicare but otherwise, these rules should be followed as a standard process.
+There may be some differences to the "order of benefit determination" as laid out here if the claimant's policy is held with Medicare, but otherwise, these rules should be followed as a standard process.

 Understanding Various COB Rules

-Common COB circumstances, and how the COB rules are then applied are outlined below.
+Common COB circumstances and how the COB rules are then applied are outlined below.